 Gas was just as important to those early Mother Road travelers as it is to the road journeyer of today.
-But back then it was different – a lot different.
+But back then, it was different – a lot different.
 Before 1910, there was little need for gas stations, as automobile ownership was only held by wealthy hobbyists, who were required to obtain fuel from the local kerosene refinery.
 Later, after Henry Ford perfected mass production in 1908, vehicle prices were more affordable for the masses.
 To adjust to the demand, gas was then sold by the bucketful at general stores, liveries, hardware stores, and repair shops.
-Arduously, the gas was poured in buckets and then funneled it into their gas tanks.
+Arduously, the gas was poured into buckets and then funneled into their gas tanks.

 By 1910, gas stations began building bigger structures that included offices.
 The earliest companies, such as Shell and Standard Oil, began to take advantage of the space on the side of the buildings, painting their logos and names across the side.
-By the 1920s, gas station buildings often included canopies, added to protect their customers from the heat or rain.
+By the 1920s, gas station buildings often included canopies added to protect their customers from the heat or rain.

 Extremely profitable, the brothers continued to expand their empire, adding souvenir shops, cafes, and Whiting Brothers Motor Inns to many of their stations.
-For years and years, the Whiting Brothers businesses were a staple along the Mother Road, along with Stuckey’s, Burma-Shave signs, and Indian Joe’s Trading Posts.
+For years and years, the Whiting Brothers’ businesses were a staple along the Mother Road, along with Stuckey’s, Burma-Shave signs, and Indian Joe’s Trading Posts.

-Alas, along with so many other profitable businesses along Route 66, the Whiting Brothers ended in the 1990s.
+Alas, along with many other profitable businesses along Route 66, the Whiting Brothers ended in the 1990s.

 Listed below are the remains of Whiting Brothers Stations and Motels and what is known about them today.
-If you have information on another station or motels or know what has become of them please send us an email.

 Yucca – Once a large complex complete with a station and a motel, all that’s left today are the signs and a large empty parking lot.

 Newberry Springs – Complete with its old gas pumps outside today with its gas rate set at 33 cents a gallon, this station closed in 1968.
-Now owned by Mary McGee who has lived on Route 66 since 1977, she hopes to restore the old station as a museum and gift shop.
+Now owned by Mary McGee, who has lived on Route 66 since 1977, she hopes to restore the old station as a museum and gift shop.
 This location is thought to be the only Whiting Brothers Station still standing in California.

-Gallup – There was once a Whiting Brothers Motel in Gallup as the postcard below indicates.
+Gallup – There was once a Whiting Brothers Motel in Gallup, as the postcard below indicates.

 Additionally, there is a Thriftway gas station with a sign pole bearing “Free Coffee,” which indicates that this might have been a former Whiting Brothers station.

-Tucumcari – Now the Hotel Americana in Tucumcari, New Mexico, this vintage motel was once part of the Whiting Brothers Empire.
+Tucumcari – Now the Hotel Americana in Tucumcari, New Mexico, this vintage motel was once part of the Whiting Brothers’ Empire.

 My parents and several aunts and uncles managed those stations for Art and Earnest Whiting.
 I remember both of them growing up as a child.
-Bob Frost and Merle Farr were managers for them who basically overseen operations for the brothers.
+Bob Frost and Merle Farr were managers for them who basically oversaw operations for the brothers.
 As a child, I lived in every town along old hwy 66 in Arizona as my mom and dad managed these stations and motels.
 From Holbrook to Yucca.
 And Continental Divide New Mexico.
-My family has many home movies taken of these locations when they were up and running in there prime during the 70’s.
+My family has many home movies taken of these locations when they were up and running in there prime during the 70s.
 Its a shame to see them turning to rubble as they are today.
-My dad passed about 3 years ago and upon reading your article brought back many fond memories of my childhood, so thank you for sharing. – David Hopper, Tecumseh, Oklahoma, October 2014.
+My dad passed about three years ago and upon reading your article brought back many fond memories of my childhood, so thank you for sharing. – David Hopper, Tecumseh, Oklahoma, October 2014.